 The Afro-American Music Institute Boys’ Choir, directed by Dr. James T. Johnson, Jr.

-350 young musicians perform with one voice, under one roof, when Jeffrey Turner conducts the Duquesne Symphony Orchestra, Voices of Spirit & Pappert Chorales, Children's Festival Chorus and Three Rivers Young Peoples Orchestra in a concert including Verdi's "La Forza del Destino" Overture, Chabrier's Espana, Orff's Carmina Burana, and more.
+350 young musicians perform with one voice, under one roof, when Jeffrey Turner conducts the Duquesne Symphony Orchestra, Voices of Spirit & Pappert Chorales, Children's Festival Chorus and co-presenters the Three Rivers Young Peoples Orchestra in a concert including Verdi's "La Forza del Destino" Overture, Chabrier's Espana, Orff's Carmina Burana, and more.
 Follow link for free tickets.

 Highlights from “The Ring”